jhhuang7/ttweet/README.md

 The string buffer will consist of a command code (first two characters) with the second and third strings read from stdin appended onto the end.
-- Command codes: -w for tweet​; -s for subscribe; -n for unsubscribe; -i for timeline; -u for getusers; -t for gettweets; -e for exit
+- Command codes: -w for tweet​; -s for subscribe; -n for unsubscribe; -i for timeline; -u for getusers; -t for gettweets; -e for exit; -c for connect.
 - Once the sever receives the string buffer from the client, it will parse the buffer and split the buffer into 3 strings.
 Based on the first string (command code), the server will then use the second and third strings to